gagandeepahuja09/tech_articles/ml_basics/intermediate_ml_kaggle/notes.md

     3. One-hot encoding
         * We won't generally use for variables taking more than 15 values.
         * Eg: for color, we can have different columns: Red, Yellow, Green.

+**Pipelines**
+* Clean up modelling code.
+* It bundles the preprocessing and modelling step, so that we can do it as a single step.
+* Benefits:
+    * *Cleaner code*: We don't manually need to keep track of our training and validation data at each step.
+    * *Fewer bugs*: There are fewer opportunies to misapply a step or forget a processing step.
+    * *Easier to productionize*
+    * *More options for model validation*: Eg: cross-validation.